 \section{Algorithm}

 Our algorithm builds on intuition from local approximation methods such as kernel regression.
-Therefore it takes the form of a similarity based method which first defines a kernel, i.e. distances between pairs of rows or columns, and then computes the estimate by averging over datapoints which are determined to be close according to the estimated distances.
-The basic user-user k-nearest neighbor variant which we present next is equivalent to a variant of the classical similarity based collaborative filtering methods.
-In Section \ref{sec:main.result} we will provide clear theoretical guarantees showing convergence of the mean squared error of this basic algorithm.
-We also present another variation of the algorithm which combines both row and column similarities to compute the kernel between datapoints.
-In Section \ref{sec:exp} we will show experimental results that suggest combining row and column similarities improves the estimate.
+Therefore it takes the form of a similarity-based method, which first defines a kernel, i.e. similarity between pairs of rows or columns, and then computes the estimate for each matrix entry by averging over datapoints that are determined to be close to the entry of interest according to the `similarity.'